alicedb2/tinyQuan/README.md

 # tinyQuan

 tinyQuan is a CV quantizer based on Arduino with more than a hundred scales.

-Check [https://www.youtube.com/watch?v=Uh24lcMbAI4](https://www.youtube.com/watch?v=Uh24lcMbAI4&t=2s) for a demo using an earlioer and visibly buggy version.
+Check out this [short demo](https://www.youtube.com/watch?v=Uh24lcMbAI4) of an earlier and buggier version of the prototype.

 ### Input
 - CV-in (0-5V)